Particle-based Instance-aware Semantic Occupancy Mapping in Dynamic Environments: Experiment

 \subsection{Real-world Experiment}

 The real-world experiment is conducted with the RGB-D image pairs and pose estimation data from the UT campus object dataset \cite{zhang2023towards,coda2023tdr} and some additional RGB-D image pairs recorded by ourselves.
 The image pairs in the UT campus object dataset came from a ZED 2 camera\footnote{ZED 2 Camera: \url{https://www.stereolabs.com/products/zed-2}} mounted on a mobile robot, while those recorded by ourselves came from a RealSense D455 camera.
 Fig. \ref{Fig: realworld test} shows scenes of the original images and the constructed map, where the brighter part illustrate the area in the FOV.
 Scenes (a), (b), and (d-g) are from the UT campus object dataset and contain cars and people.
 Scene (c) and (h-i) are recorded by ourselves and contain people and objects moved by people, such as a chair and an umbrella.
 In scenes (a), (b) and (c), the first frame shows a time step when the moving objects can be observed, while the second frame shows a while later when the moving objects cannot be observed, our map gives a predicted occupancy status of the objects.
 Although people have moving joints and are not rigid, we treat them as rigid bodies and consider the shape changes caused by the joint motions as noisy measurements.
 Instance segmentation and tracking are realized with the method described in Section \ref{Section: Preprocess}.
 The computation frequency of the mapping component reaches 10 Hz with the hardware specified in \ref{Section: Experiment Real-time Performance} when the map size is 12.8 m.
-More results can be found in the attached video.
-In Appendix \ref{Appendix: Additional Results}, we also present the quantitative result for the semantic mapping task on the KITTI-360 dataset \cite{liao2022kitti}.
+More results, including real-time tests conducted in Delft using a ZED 2 camera, can be found in the attached video.
+We also tested our method on the semantic mapping task of the KITTI-360 dataset\cite{liao2022kitti}.
+The results show that our method achieves the highest mIoU performance.
+Details can be found in Appendix \ref{Appendix: Additional Results}.